Willus.com Home | Archive | About

 though OCR is typically not necessary if the native PDF

 contents are kept.
-Turning it on will disable OCR.
+Turning on native PDF output will

 4. Native PDF output can only be used with PDF source